 I discovered it's fine flavor cocoa beans; less than 10% of the world's crop.

 Properly harvested, fermented, dried, and roasted they're the heart of true chocolate flavor.

 In October 2004, supplied with some of the world's best fine flavor cocoa beans from Venezuela, I started our family business.
-It was a simple idea; the best cocoa beans, carefully roasted, and covered in layers of the best white, milk, dark chocolates, and cocoa powder.
+It was a simple idea.
+I got the best cocoa beans, carefully roasted them, and covered them in layers of the best white, milk, dark chocolates, and cocoa powder.

-We took our chocolates to the downtown Austin Farmers' Market and sold out in only four hours!
+We took our chocolates to the downtown Austin Farmers' Market and sold out!

-Then, our local newspapers put out the word.
-People lined up and we sold out in only one hour!
+When our local newspapers put out the word, people lined up and we sold out again, in one hour!

-Next, we were featured in Saveur Magazine Editors' 100 Favorites from around the world, and people from all over the country wanted our chocolates.
-Today, we ship all over the U.S, but we still make our chocolates by hand.
-You have our personal guarantee of exceptional chocolate quality!
-See for yourself!
+Then, we were featured in Saveur Magazines' 100 Favorites from around the world and people from all over the world asked for our chocolates.
+We only ship to the Continental U.S. so some people were

 “Pure Chocolate Joy!”